 Fundraising is one of the most important—and strategic!— things you can do to help Democrats take back the House in 2018.

-That’s why Swing Left created District Funds—pots of money that we’re raising now for the eventual Democratic nominee in each district.
+That’s why Swing Left is giving you the tools you need to help Democrats win in critical Swing Districts.
 We know that after primaries, candidates are usually low on cash.
 And that’s when Republican-aligned dark money groups will start hammering our candidates with negative ads, hoping to define them before they even start their general election campaigns.

-When people think of fundraising, they often picture large events with tuxedo-clad oil magnates and food service trays with fancy cheeses.
-It’s true that catering to the 1% is one way to raise money, but the most effective ways actually happen locally.
-You and your personal network—and thousands of people like you across the country—can beat the billionaires at their own game.
+When people think of fundraising, they often picture big-money events with tuxedos and champagne in sight of the U.S. Capitol.
+But the most effective fundraising actually happens locally, at clubs, bars, restaurants and our own homes.
+You and your personal network—and thousands of people like you across the country—can beat the big money Republicans at their own game.
 And we can have a lot more fun doing it!

 Three Ways to Raise Money Using Your Own Personal Network:

 - Make Person-to-Person Asks.
 One of the most effective ways to fundraise is to ask people you already know to contribute, like family, friends, and co-workers.
 See our Tips & Tricks.
 And watch this webinar from the experts at ActBlue.